palantir/policy-bot/README.md

     # approval candidates.
 Defaults to an empty list.
     github_review_comment_patterns:
       - '\b(?i)domain\s*lgtm\b'

+    # Just like the "comment_patterns" and "github_review_comment_patterns" option, but
+    # for the PR Body description.
+If a PR body contains a string in this list, it counts as approval.
+Use
+    # the "body_patterns" option if you want to match strings.
+    body_patterns:
+      - "\b(?i)no-platform"

 # "requires" specifies the approval requirements for the rule.
 If the block
 # does not exist, the rule is automatically approved.